 With a top speed of up to 9.8″ per second and 12-hour continuous operation capabilities, the state-of-the-art 3D printer can build 1,000 sq. foot structures in under 20 hours!

 Per the article, Mannheimer alluded to future collaborations with the goals of producing the most cost-effective and sustainable homes utilizing green technologies.

 “Concrete 3D printing reduces the amount of waste that is typically found on a job site, and our energy savings are significant.
 Still, concrete is far from the most environmentally friendly material, and we are working with partners to create a greener material in the next year.
 We also hope this new technology will be another way to build more affordable homes for families.”

-Learn more about Pulaski County, a community in Virginia’s New River Valley, here.
+Learn more about advanced manufacturing in Virginia’s New River Valley here.